PBC CSKA Moscow: 2022–present

 On February 28, 2022, EuroLeague Basketball suspended the team because of Russia's invasion of Ukraine.
 On March 22, 2022, CSKA, UNICS Kazan, and Zenit St. Petersburg were disqualified from the EuroLeague.
 In October 2022, CSKA Moscow president Andrey Vatutin said: "Owners and sponsors are in crisis and are not interested in spending big money just to participate in the VTB league – therefore the budget is reduced.
-We have left the international scene, so CSKA’s role in world basketball is declining."
+We have left the international scene, so CSKA's role in world basketball is declining."

 In the VTB United League, CSKA made the finals once again.
 Despite leading 3-1 in the finals, CSKA lost the last three games to Zenit St. Petersburg, who won the VTB title with a 4-3 series win - for the first time since 2010-2011, CSKA did not win the competition.
 Greek head coach Dimitrios Itoudis left the team in June 2022, immediately after losing the final game to Zenit, with one year remaining on his contract.

 Home arenas

 CSKA played all of its home games, both national domestic league games, and European league games, at the 5,500 seat Universal Sports Hall CSKA, from 1979 to 2015.
 They also played a home EuroLeague game at the 13,344 seat Megasport Arena, on January 23, 2008.
 Starting with the 2015–16 season, CSKA began regularly playing its home EuroLeague games at Megasport Arena, while still playing at CSKA Universal Sports Hall for VTB United League games.
 Kaliningrad's Yantarny Sports Palace was used as a substitute for their round of 16 and 17 home games during the 2019-20 EuroLeague season.

-Since 2021, due to the demolition of USH CSKA, the club decided to use Megasport as its main arena, and Moscow Basket Hall as its reserve.